ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 To link your CD service instance and toolchain instance to a Git project, you can use UI or API.

-### Link CD and toolchain instances in the UI
+### Link Continuous Delivery and toolchain instances in the UI
 {: #git_projects_cd_instance_linking_validating-ui}
 {: ui}

 #### Linking a new project
 {: #git_projects_cd_instance_linking_validating-ui-new}

-You can link CD and toolchain instances in the UI when you're creating a new project.
+You must link Continuous Delivery and toolchain instances in the UI when you're creating a new project.
 It is mandatory to link an existing CD and a toolchain instances in the UI.

 #### Linking an exisiting project
 {: #git_projects_cd_instance_linking_validating-ui-new}

 1. Go to **Projects** > **General** > **Settings**
 1. Select the project you want to add instances to.
-1. Go to **Continuous Delivery** > **Expand** to update or add a CD instance.
+1. Go to **Continuous Delivery** > **Expand** to update or add a Continuous Delivery instance.

-### Link CD and toolchain instances using API
+### Link Continuous Delivery and toolchain instances using API
 {: #git_projects_cd_instance_linking_validating-api}
 {: api}